 As a hospital within a hospital, the Rehabilitation Center has immediate access to the full resources of a major medical center, including Level I Trauma.
 We offer the Respiratory Rehabilitation Unit, an ICU-type setting where patients can receive early and aggressive rehabilitation-oriented care.

-The Respiratory Rehabilitation Unit is also equipped with a helipad, and accepts patients from across Silicon Valley.
 Having the highest level of emergency response on the same campus as the Rehabilitation Center means that patients don’t have to be transferred to other facilities if the need for a higher level of care arises.

 6. TEAM APPROACH

 An important factor in successful outcomes is a multidisciplinary team approach to rehabilitation.
 Look for a facility where each patient is assigned a care team designed to meet his or her specific diagnosis.